UBICenter/child-allowance/jb/empirical.md

 Cash transfers for children improve a range of health outcomes.

+While evidence is mixed, it points to child poverty causing obesity.
-A study of Alaska's Permanent Fund Dividend, a UBI ranging from $1, 000 to $3, 000 per person per year since its creation in 1976, found that each additional $1, 000 in payments reduced child obesity by as much as 4.5 percentage points.
-A study of the Food Stamp Program (now Supplemental Nutrition Assistance Program, or SNAP) shows that these benefits persist: access to food stamps as children reduced adult obesity. (hoynes2016long).
-Since food stamps are treated as cash by most households (hoynes2009consumption), or may even shift consumption toward less healthy groceries like soda (whitmore2002food), these effects probably follow from a general increase in household resources, and would thus also apply to UCTs like child allowances.
-However, a study of payments to Eastern Cherokee households found that they increased weight among children from poor families (akee2013young).
+A study of Alaska's Permanent Fund Dividend, a UBI ranging from \$1, 000 to \$3, 000 per person per year since its creation in 1976, found that each additional \$1,000 in payments reduced child obesity by as much as 4.5 percentage points.
+Research on the Food Stamp Program (now Supplemental Nutrition Assistance Program, or SNAP) shows that these benefits persist: access to food stamps as children reduced adult obesity {cite}`hoynes2016long`.
+Since food stamps are treated as cash by most households {cite}`hoynes2009consumption`, or may even shift consumption toward less healthy groceries like soda {cite}`whitmore2002food`, these effects probably follow from a general increase in household resources, and would thus also apply to UCTs like child allowances.
+However, a study of payments to Eastern Cherokee households found that they increased weight among children from poor families {cite}`akee2013young`.

+### Child development

+When Manitoba, Canada, increased its child benefit in x, researchers found that the change improved motor and social development among children ages 0 to 3, and reduced aggression and anxiety among children ages 4-5, especially among girls {cite}`milligan2009child`.

 ### Education

-A study of Earned Income Tax Credit reforms found that "a $1, 000 increase in income raises combined math and reading test scores by 6% of a standard deviation in the short-run." (dahl2012impact)  milligan2009child
+A study of Earned Income Tax Credit reforms found that "a \$1,000 increase in income raises combined math and reading test scores by 6% of a standard deviation in the short-run." {cite}`dahl2012impact`

 ### Fertility

 By reducing the cost of childbearing, child benefits modestly increase fertility (births per female).
-In the US, a $1, 000 subsidy increases the probability of having a child in the following two years by 0.4 percent, an effect driven by the Earned Income Tax Credit and personal tax exemptions on low-income, married women in their 30s (mumford2017fertility).
-Canada's child benefit had a larger effect of 16.9 percent per C$1, 000, possibly due to its greater salience from being a standalone monthly program, while German child benefits only raised fertility among high-income parents considering a second child (riphahn2017fertility).
+In the US, a \$1, 000 subsidy increases the probability of having a child in the following two years by 0.4 percent, an effect driven by the Earned Income Tax Credit and personal tax exemptions on low-income, married women in their 30s {cite}`mumford2017fertility`.
+Canada's child benefit had a larger effect of 16.9 percent per C\$1, 000, possibly due to its greater salience from being a standalone monthly program, while German child benefits only raised fertility among high-income parents considering a second child {cite}`riphahn2017fertility`.

 ## Sub-Saharan Africa